7 Predictions on Event Planning in a Post-Pandemic World

 Well, yeah, but … this statement is only partially true.

-Demand never went away but results over the past few months indicate that consumers feel differently about leisure events and business events.
+Demand never went away but results over the past few months indicate that consumers feel differently about leisure and business events.
 Spending on leisure has returned to pre-pandemic levels.
+Spending on business travel, international travel and group meetings has not.

 This summer, Professor Mistretta attended one of the largest conventions and trade shows in the event business.
 Attendees were scarce, to put it mildly.
 It seems that remote contact may have been an acceptable alternative for many businesses and workers, and they are hesitant to spend the time and money necessary to travel to business meetings and events, a significant factor that event professionals should consider to begin their planning.